-This Cherokee County blueberry patch begins its season in July and runs through August offering u-pick hours from 8 a.m. to 9 p.m. throughout the week, while the berries last.
-Their berries are pesticide-free so your little pickers can enjoy eating them right from the bush.
+This Cherokee County blueberry patch begins its season in late June or July (depending on the crop) and runs through August offering u-pick throughout the week, while the berries last.
+Their berries are pesticide-free so your little pickers can enjoy eating them right from the bucket on their ride home.
 With a playground area for kids to blow off steam before loading back in the car, this family-friendly farm makes the road trip easy as (blueberry) pie.

 Photo: Heather Sunderland via flickr

 Fleeman’s offers clean potties, a picnic table under the shade of an old oak and eight varieties of Rabbit-Eye, pesticide-free blueberries perfect for little pickers.
 Prices and hours will vary depending on weather and crop availability, but the picking season typically runs from late June through August.
 Call ahead to check out the farmer’s forecast for the day.

 While they only open their farm for strawberry picking one day a year—this year on May 5—the folks at Jaemor Farm know how to throw a party.
 In addition to picking, the kiddos will go bananas over the hayrides, petting zoo, farm slide, skeeball and duck races, while you can taste a couple of new recipes at the strawberry cook-off and check out the local vendors at the festival portion of the farm.
 Don’t miss the homemade strawberry milkshakes and fresh milk samples from Mountain Fresh Creamery’s mobile dairy unit.